-AV Concepts and Rezin8 in 2012 began capturing the imagination of that notion.
+In 2012, AV Concept began capturing the imagination of that notion.
 That very year, the members of this team pulled out all of the stops, creating holographic history.
 Tupac Shakur had been tragically killed in a shooting more than 10 years prior.
 One of the greatest rappers of his generation, the effect to honor his life and his work warranted something big.
 Something great.
-AV Concepts and Rezin8 worked to resurrect his presence at that years’ Coachella music festival.
+AV Concepts worked to resurrect his presence at that years’ Coachella music festival.
 Shock and awe wouldn’t describe the buzz and fanfare surrounding this iconic moment.
 Even to this very day.
 It rocked the music industry and changed the way we viewed posthumous performances forever.

 Holographic technology for live events existed at this point.
 But no one had really utilized it in the context of that moment, the way it was done with Tupac at Coachella.
 A lot of technology relied on materials used before to allow live on-stage performers to interact with holographic content.
 Projections of those essences danced, sang and performed with their real-life human counterparts.
 The future was here.

-Brian Kim, Rezin8 R&D Engineer explained, “Our newer process provides much more realism to the effect.”
+Brian Kim, AV Concepts R&D Engineer explained, “Our newer process provides much more realism to the effect.”
 Newer materials provide for brighter reflection and content.
-Rezin8’s proprietary holographic effect have really changed the game.
+AV Concepts’s proprietary holographic effect have really changed the game.
 But this latest development in materials technology showed the world what they were capable of.

 Jim Thornton, Chief Revenue Officer of AV Concepts spoke to these new advancements.
 “The kind of things we can do now provide us with the flexibility to create live holographic effects in a wider variety of areas.
 We used to need such a controlled environment–it was rigid, but we made it work.”
 What’s capable now with this new technique?
 A brighter, even more convincing presence with the potential to bring effects like this into spaces we couldn’t have before.

-Rezin8’s R&D team shows us that just because they’re able to create an effect as spectacular as Tupac’s hologram, doesn’t mean there’s nothing left to advance in the world of holographic event technology.
+AV Concepts’s R&D team shows us that just because they’re able to create an effect as spectacular as Tupac’s hologram, doesn’t mean there’s nothing left to advance in the world of holographic event technology.
 Tupac’s hologram was nothing short of amazing.
-However, this new proprietary process by AV Concepts and Rezin8 upped the ante on live event holographics.
+However, this new proprietary process by AV Concepts upped the ante on live event holographics.
 They worked together to advance the industry despite all of their well-earned success.

 And just like you were as a kid, your mind starts to see the future.
 The potential of using holographic technology is endless.
-AV Concepts specializes and partners with Rezin8 to create some of the most accessible holographic presentations worldwide.
+AV Concepts specializes to support some of the most accessible holographic presentations worldwide.
 Corporations project their CEO’s telepresence at live events.
 Products are holographically represented on display for passer-byers to view.
 Experiences are brought to your face, literally, as a video game character mimics your every move.